-1. Referendum on a whole constitution, or on one or several constitutional provisions

-3. Referendum on a question of principle or a generally-worded proposal, not amending as such the constitution or legislation, and relating to a societal or a social issue

-4. Referendum on an international issue (including on an international treaty)

-5. Referendum on a territorial issue (independence, secession, creation of a sub-national entity or transfer of a territory from one to another sub-national entity)
+- 1. Referendum on a whole constitution, or on one or several constitutional provisions - 2.
+Referendum on a specific piece of legislation - 3.
+Referendum on a question of principle or a generally-worded proposal, not amending as such the constitution or legislation, and relating to a societal or a social issue - 4.
+Referendum on an international issue (including on an international treaty) - 5.
+Referendum on a territorial issue (independence, secession, creation of a sub-national entity or transfer of a territory from one to another sub-national entity)